Companies often struggle to fill in vacancies in time.

 Candidates and employees rightly prefer companies where well-being is taken serious and has become part of the company DNA.

-With one in five people being neurodivergent (people with diverse brains such as those that are highly sensitive, introverted, gifted, or have ADHD, autism (ASD), dyslexia, or other conditions), focusing on neuroinclusion (or “neuro-inclusivity”) is a significant factor in facing these challenges.
+With one in five people being neurodivergent – including those with ADHD, autism (ASD), dyslexia, Tourette’s, or other conditions, and people that are highly sensitive, introverted, or intellectually gifted – focusing on neuroinclusion (or “neuro-inclusivity”) is a significant factor in facing these challenges.

 Many neurodivergent people have specific skills and strengths related to innovation, intrapreneurship, creativity, accuracy and problem-solving.
-When not using inclusive communication, or having recruitment processes designed for neurotypicals, neurodivergents may be overlooked and companies can miss out on the best candidate for the job.
+When not using inclusive communication, or when recruitment processes don’t consider neurodiversity, neurodivergents may be overlooked and companies can miss out on the best candidate for the job.

-In workplaces that fully embrace the power of diverse brains, neurodivergent people can be themselves, better relationships and collaborations arise, and happiness at work increases.
+In workplaces that fully enable the power of neurodiversity, neurodivergent people can be themselves, better relationships and collaborations arise, and happiness at work increases.
 This creates a positive impact on the well-being of employees and the retention rates of the company.
 More (neuro)diversity also means more innovation, more inclusive products and services, and better customer experiences and employer branding.

 Bjièn helps your company with awareness, understanding and acceptance of neurodiversity in the workplace, as well as implementing neuroinclusive approaches and strategies.